 - Promoting craft projects that reduce waste, such as fashion mending or creative re-use

-- Asking all suppliers to minimize packaging, especially plastic
+- Asking suppliers to minimize packaging, especially plastic

-- Recycling all paper, metal, glass, and plastics, including plastic films
+- Recycling paper, metal, glass, and plastics, including plastic films

 Goal #3: Protect the health and safety of all living things

-We’re part of a complex and delicate living system, which means that we have to look out for all species in order to ensure our own well-being.
+We’re part of a complex and delicate living system, which means that we have to look out for all people and organisms in order to ensure our own well-being.
 We therefore need to protect marginalized communities, threatened species, natural habitats, and our shared air, land, and water from environmental injustice in order to thrive ourselves.

 Some of the ways we protect each other from harm: